Skip to main content

 Consult Dr. Ash

-TL;DR: Imaging is one of medicine's strongest tools and one of its biggest sources of unnecessary anxiety.
+Imaging is one of medicine's strongest tools and one of its biggest sources of unnecessary anxiety.
 The deciding question is not "what could a scan find?" but "what would I do with the answer?"
 If a scan would change the plan, it earns its place.
 If it would not, we skip it, no matter how impressive the technology.
 Whole-body MRI in healthy adults finds an incidental abnormality in 30 to 60 percent of cases and a true early cancer in about 1 to 2 percent, so we use it selectively.
-The most useful imaging is matched precisely to a real clinical question.
+The most useful imaging is matched closely to a specific clinical question.
 The most harmful is the asymptomatic full-body scan that sets off a year of follow-up for findings that meant nothing.

-The modern imaging world is genuinely incredible.
+The modern imaging world is incredible.
 We can see soft plaque in the coronary arteries before it ruptures, characterize tissue without touching the patient, and catch early cancers before any symptom shows up.
 Used well, imaging is one of the most powerful prevention tools in medicine.
 Used poorly, it sends people into a year of biopsies for findings that mean nothing.
-The line between those outcomes is not the technology.
-It is the question we are trying to answer when we order the scan.

 The one test I run before ordering any scan

-The question I ask before every imaging order is simple: would the answer change the plan?
 If a positive result would lead to a treatment change, a tighter-cadence follow-up, or a meaningful update to your prevention strategy, the scan earns its place.
 If the answer would lead to the same next step either way, the scan is not adding value and is probably adding cost, time, and the risk of an incidental finding.
-That single question filters out most of the over-imaging I see in patient charts.
-People come in with five scans from different practices and no plan that actually changed because of them.
-The job of imaging is to move the plan, not to fill the chart.

 Why "more data" can hurt you

-The instinct is that more information is always better.
-With imaging, that is sometimes the opposite of the truth.
-The high sensitivity that lets a modern scanner catch a 5 mm early cancer also catches a 5 mm benign cyst, a stable nodule that has been there for twenty years, a quirk in your liver that means nothing.
+The high sensitivity that lets a modern scanner catch a 5 mm early cancer also catches a 5 mm benign cyst, a stable nodule that has been there for 20 years, a quirk in your liver that means nothing.
 In whole-body MRI cohorts, 30 to 60 percent of healthy adults have at least one finding that prompts the radiologist to recommend follow-up imaging.
 The true cancer detection rate in screening is usually 1 to 2 percent.
-The cost of that gap is not just dollars.
-It is months of repeat scans, possible biopsies, and the steady anxiety of knowing a scan flagged "something" while you wait to find out what.
-For an average-risk person, that trade-off rarely pays off.
-This is the incidentaloma problem, and it is the single best reason to scan deliberately rather than broadly.

 How I match the scan to the question